mit-jp/cge-tools/crem_presentation/site/content/pages/10_air_pollution.md

 A CO₂ price discourages reliance on any air pollution control measure that would inadvertently increase CO₂ emissions in the near term, for instance, by requiring CO₂-intensive energy to operate sulfur dioxide scrubbers on coal-fired power plants.
 Under these conditions, solutions that reduce fossil fuel use altogether will be preferred, including energy efficiency and deployment of non-fossil energy.

 In the 4% scenario, China's climate pledge is achieved, with substantial co-benefits in the form of improved air quality.
 To achieve near-term air quality goals (right panel), a CO₂ price will need to be accompanied by complementary measures to address air pollution formation, such as ammonia controls and end-of-pipe cleanup on remaining coal-fired power stations.

+\* The PM<sub>2.5</sub> levels are the national annual average from anthropogenic sources.
+Fine particles from dust and organic sources are not included.